isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-on-the-trail-of-francis-p-ng-author-of-fmsr.md

 Now hopeful that more sources about Teo could exist in other Singapore institutions, I decided I had to make a trip here.
 Shortly after arriving in the city, I met up with Michelle Heng, a librarian at the National Library, who offered to do some “sleuth work” – running around the library and checking shelf after shelf in search of old sources.

-Based on various fragmented sources I have been able to gather, thanks to these librarians and various Singapore official records, this is What I have pieced together on the life of Teo Poh Leng.
+Based on various fragmented sources I have been able to gather, thanks to these librarians and various Singapore official records, this is what I have pieced together on the life of Teo Poh Leng.

 If the biographical note in <i>Life and Letters To-day</i> correctly affirms Teo’s birth year as 1912, then he was quite possibly born outside of Singapore.
 The Immigration &amp; Checkpoints Authority of Singapore conducted a search for a birth certificate based on “Teo Poh Leng”, his pseudonym “Francis P. Ng” and his postal address of “700 Serangoon Road” – but no record was found.
 Neither could the Catholic Chancery archives of Singapore find a baptism record, although in his 20s Teo had been a member of the Catholic Young Men's Association.[^10] Perhaps he was born in today's Malaysia; after all in <i>F.M.S.R.</i> the traveller describes his journey to Kuala Lumpur, the Malaysian capital, as "coming home". [^11]